AaltoAsia/O-MI/piggybacking-ideas.md

 Piggybacking requires at least:

-1. Target user (or other way to identify the target, IP can change but it can be a dynamic DNS address)
+1. Target user (or other way to identify the target, IP can change but it can be a dynamic DNS address).
-2. Request or some way to tell which requests to send to the target
+2. Request or some way to tell what to send to the target.
+3. Some way to return the result from piggybacking.

+Strategies:

 A. Per request
-  - Some new O-MI attribute?
+  - The whole request is forwarded to the piggybacking target

 B. Per path
-  - Some O-DF paths are marked to be piggybacked to some user
+  - Some O-DF paths are marked to be piggybacked to some piggybacking target.
   - How marking happens?
-  - What interface is used to change the configuration?
-Is it needed "at runtime"
+What interface is used to change the configuration?
+  - Is it needed to be changed at run time "on-demand"?

+Results can be sent as the result to the original piggybacking request such that the user needs to leave the connection open (http keepalive might work).
+This causes problems only in the case of mobile original sender where connection might be lost momentarily.
+Result might not be possible to send back but it we could piggyback the results also if user is known.

 Escaped O-MI message inside of an InfoItem value
 ================================================

+Strategy A.

 Send
 ----